A scene from The Canterbury Psalter (12th century)

 Our plenary speakers this year are both Los Angeles based, and both authors of multiple books on atonement: Adam Johnson (Torrey Honors College at Biola University) and Jeremy Treat (RealityLA).
 Johnson’s talk will be “The Theology of Fittingness in the Doctrine of the Atonement: A Constructive Retrieval,” and Treat’s will be “In Our Place: The Pervasive Nature of Substitution.”
 Both of these talks are serious and even programmatic statements of how to think accurately and expansively about this doctrine.

 Join us!
-Tickets are available now at Eventbrite, and our audience has included professors, independent scholars, pastors, students (seminary to high school in fact), and all sorts of interested laypeople.
-Both of our plenaries are clear communicators, and we’ll have about a dozen breakout papers from a wide variety of scholars.
+Tickets are available now at Eventbrite, and our audience for PSTC has included professors, independent scholars, pastors, students (seminary to high school in fact), and all sorts of interested laypeople.
+Both of our plenaries are clear communicators, and we’ll have a dozen breakout papers from a wide variety of scholars.

 PSTC is a biennial gathering designed to foster theological discussion and collaboration on the west coast.
-It’s organized by Fred Sanders (Torrey Honors College) and Uche Anizor (Talbot School of Theology) of Biola University, and David Rathel, Chris Chun, and Paul Jo of Gateway Seminary of the West.
+It’s organized by Fred Sanders (Torrey Honors College) and Uche Anizor (Talbot School of Theology) of Biola University, and David Rathel, and Paul Jo of Gateway Seminary of the West.
 This team of Los Angeles-area theologians are committed to keeping theological dialogue going strong in the western region of the United States.
 Anyone is welcome, but the PSTC exists to meet the needs of theologians working in the western third of the U.S. Our region has various established larger conferences (the now-biennial Los Angeles Theology Conference), institutional conferences, church and apologetics events, denominational meetings, and regional chapters of national societies (AAR, SBL, ETS).
 But PSTC meets a regional need for an independent, academic theology event that spans confessions, traditions, and institutions for meaningful work on Christian doctrines.

 Back in 2024, our inaugural meeting focused on Christology, and featured plenary talks by Dan Treier and Steve Duby.
 It was great!
 The Call for Papers drew a large number of excellent applications, of which twelve were presented in breakout sessions.
 There was a spirit of shared inquiry, lively interaction among all the guests, and collegiality spanning from senior scholars to grad students and ministry workers.
 (Check out the event page from 2024 to see the full slate of papers we had.)
 With the 2026 conference, we take up the doctrine of atonement and seek to understand it in broad, systematic perspective.